What Depression Medication Is Right For Me?

 Stimulants

-It's also possible that your doctor might have you try a medication or supplement that may not typically be used with depression or might generally be used for something else.
+In some cases, stimulants are used for people with depression.
+Your doctor might have you try a medication or supplement that is, not typically used to manage depression.
 If that's the case, talk with your doctor about any concerns.

 How to get the most from your depression treatment

 Determining the best depression medication for you can involve trial and error.
+In addition, some people may decide they do not want to take medication or have barriers to doing so.
 Feeling frustrated may not be uncommon if you don't see results immediately.
-When you begin medication for depression, follow instructions, pay attention to how you're feeling, and report any problems to your doctor.
+When you begin medication for depression, follow your doctor’s instructions, pay attention to how you're feeling, and report any problems to your doctor.
 Below are a few other ways to get the most from your treatment.

 Have a social support network in place

-Having a support network can be essential when you're going through treatment for depression.
+Having a support network may help you cope when receiving treatment for depression.
 A support network might include family and friends, and it could extend to teachers, guidance counselors, co-workers, religious organizations, or your therapist.
 Be honest with those closest to you about your experience, and let them know if there's any way they can support you in your treatment.

 Only use the prescribed dosage

 Use the prescribed dosage of your medication.
-Some medications for depression can take up to eight weeks to cause effects, so don't raise the dosage yourself if you feel like the medication isn't working.
+Some medications for depression can take up to eight weeks to show effects, so don't raise the dosage yourself if you believe the medication isn't working.
 Taking your medication incorrectly can be dangerous and sometimes fatal.
 Talk to your doctor if you believe your medication is not working or is causing unwanted side effects.

 Develop healthy medication habits

 Take your meds at the same time every day.
-If you're supposed to take them with food, it can be essential to do so to avoid unwanted side effects.
+If your doctor asks you to take them with food, do so to avoid unwanted side effects.
 If you struggle to remain on time with your medication, get a weekly pill box and a medication alarm.

 Report side effects to your doctor

-Report any side effects to your doctor.
-Don't ignore them; try not to give up on your medication if one shows up.
+Report any side effects to your doctor, and try not to give up on your medication if side effects appear.
 Stopping medication without consulting your doctor can lead to withdrawal effects which may sometimes be dangerous.

-Your doctor may have advice about alleviating side effects if they occur and whether a side effect is dangerous.
+Your doctor may have medical advice about alleviating side effects if they occur and may be able to tell you whether a side effect is dangerous.
 In addition, notify your doctor if you are prescribed medication by another healthcare professional.
-Some medications don't mix well.
+Some medications have harmful interactions.

 Don't mix substances

 Do not mix alcohol, marijuana, or illicit substances with your depression meds.
-Some of the reactions could be damaging and by diluting your prescribed medication, it may not be able to work as effectively.
+Some of the reactions could be damaging, and diluting your prescribed medication may make it not work as effectively.
 In some cases, mixing substances with medication can be lethal.

 Partake in evidence-based, non-medical treatment for depression